rlautan/recras-wordpress-plugin/readme.txt

   * price_total_excl_vat - shows the total price, excluding VAT
   * price_total_incl_vat - same as above, but including VAT
   * programme - shows the programme as an HTML table.
 For styling purposes, the table has a `recras-programme` class.
 For multi-day programmes every `tr` starting on a new day has a `new-day` class
-  * title - shows the title of the arrangement
+  * title - shows the title (display name) of the arrangement
 * starttime - only used for `programme`, determines the starting time of an arrangement.
 If not set, it will default to 12:00
 * showheader - only used for `programme`, determines if the header should be shown.
 Enabled by default, to disable use `false`, `0`, or `no` as value.